nintep/QA-service/README.md

 ### Project confiqurations

 The project has both a development and a production configuration.
-Currently, the production confiquration for qa-ui users a copy of the development dockerfile, as the UI uses server side rendering, the project configuration of which was not covered in the course materials.
-Use the development dockerfile was agreed with a teaching assistant.
+Currently, the production confiquration for qa-ui users a copy of the development dockerfile, as the UI uses server side rendering, the production configuration of which presented some difficulties.

-The project does not have a Kubernetes configuration.
-I attempted to make one, but the course materials only provided an example for a very simple, one-image application, and I did not have enough time to research this on my own.

 ## Running